Kodas

 SPP: <5cm lesions; LPP: >5cm lesions

 Predominantly CD4 T cell infiltrates.
 Unclear if they are true entities, versus a condition on the spectrum of clonal dermatitis.
-Generally believed to be benign condition that carries no malignant potential, but there is controversy over whether it carries a risk of progressing into MF: LPP >SPP.
+Generally believed to be benign condition that carries no malignant potential, but there are few case reports of progression (LPP > SPP) into MF.

 200